During the time of the Roman Republic, Rome developed from a city into an empire.

 There were not only patricians living in Rome, but there were craftsmen, merchants and workers as well.

-They didn’t own any land but they were free people.
+They didn’t own any land, but they were free people.
 They were called plebs.
-There were many more plebs than there were patricians and they went on strike when they couldn’t accept any more that they had no power in the society.
-The plebs fought for several centuries for a more equal society but never really succeeded completely.
-But the Roman Republic finally understood that the inclusion of ordinary people overtime was necessary for the republic to survive.
+There were many more plebs than there were patricians, and they went on strike when they couldn’t accept anymore that they had no power in society.
+The plebs fought for several centuries for an equal society but never succeeded completely.
+But, overtime, the Roman Republic finally understood that the inclusion of ordinary people was necessary for the republic to survive.
 Over time, the less fortunate people gained a vote in the government.

 The consuls were elected by the Roman citizens and could serve a term of one year, but they could run again if they so wished.

 The Roman Republic understood that it was important to learn from all of the different cultures of the conquered lands that they occupied and use their knowledge.